kevoreilly/CAPEv2/docs/book/src/installation/guest/linux.rst

 Installing the Linux host
 =========================

-First prepare the networking for your machinery platform on the host side.
+First, prepare the networking for your machinery platform on the host side.

 ..
 This has not been tested recently: